Dynatrace-India/docs/docs/training_lab.md

 nav_order: 2
 ---

-# Configuration
+# How to set-up training labs
 {: .no_toc }

-Just the Docs has some specific configuration parameters that can be defined in your Jekyll site's _config.yml file.
-{: .fs-6 .fw-300 }

-## Table of contents
-{: .no_toc .text-delta }

-1. TOC
-{:toc}

----

-# How to set-up training labs
 Last modified: **June 6th, 2021**

 **Note:** This documentation is for Dynatrace India ACE Services team.
 Please don't read if you are a non-dynatrace person.
 This document shows how to setup lab in Azure DevTestLabs.